 Co-authored by Matter of Focus Directors Sarah Morton and Ailsa Cook, this practical handbook sets out our approach and contains a host of ideas, principles and tools to help you understand and track the difference your initiative makes.
 Find out more about the book.

-If you're exploring our approach and would like to learn more about how we help organisations implement and embed it so that they can understand, track and report on the change they make, please come along to one of our demo sessions.
-These are informal sessions (not sales pitches!) with a presentation about our approach and our supporting software OutNav with an opportunity for you to ask questions and have a chat about your work, if you'd like to.
+If you’re exploring our approach and would like to learn more about how we help organisations implement and embed it so that they can understand, track and report on the change they make, please come along to one of our demo sessions.
+These are informal sessions with a brief presentation about our approach and our supporting software OutNav and an opportunity for you to ask questions and have a chat about your work, if you’d like to.